warmans/cv/CV.md

 * **Date of Birth:** 1986
 * **Nationality:** British
-* **Current Location:** Bristol, UK
+* **Current Location:** Nottingham, UK
 * **Email:** stefan.warman [at] gmail.com
 * **GitHub:** warmans | http://warmans.github.io/cv/

 **tl;dr:** *After graduating from University in 2009 I worked in web development for several years, eventually moving to back-end/full-stack roles (ad-tech).
-For the past
-6 years I have been leading development of a large full-stack fin-tech application with Go and Angular.*
+In my most recent roles I have been leading development of a large full-stack fin-tech application with Go and Angular, and subsiquently moved into a senior role maintaining european payment gateways at Form3.*

 **In Detail:**

 *Most Recent positions:*

-*At FORM3 I work on european payment service gateways.
+*At FORM3 I work on European payment service gateways.
 My Role is primarily back-end development in Go, including general feature development and maintenance.
-Having been at the company a relatively short time my responsibilities are not very extensive at the time of writing.*
+In my time at FORM3 our largest project was to upgrade the SEPA gateways to support the latest ISO20022 maintenance release.
+This was somewhat challenging as we would have to support both new and old messages for several months, and the gateways had to be refactored significantly to allow for this to happen.
+Ultimately the project concluded without any incidents and happy customers as a result.*

 *At Fraugster I was the first member of a new team responsible for building out the front-end (TypeScript/Angular), back-end (Go) and infrastructure (K8s) for our "dashboard" project.
 The objective was to give customers analytics and configuration tools to introspect